-Like category 1, category 2 water contamination becomes worse the longer it is left untreated.
+Like category 1, category 2 water contamination becomes worse the longer if there is no ongoing treatment.
 Failing to deal with the contamination promptly will allow more bacteria to grow in the water, further contaminating it.
 In turn, this can cause it to turn into category 3 water: black water.

 Category 3: Black Water

-Blackwater is riddled with pathogens and bacteria that can cause serious health issues and even death if consumed by humans.
+Blackwater is a pathogen and bacteria that can cause serious health issues and even death to humans.
 Examples of black water include sewage backup, toilet overflow containing feces, or rising floodwater from rivers and streams.

 Dealing with black water requires significant safety equipment in order to clean it properly and without potential health risks.
-It is also important to note that anything that black water comes into contact with should be disposed of immediately.
+It is also important to note that anything that black water comes into contact with should be under disposal immediately.

 Complexities of Water Damage

-Compleat Restorations team of highly trained professionals are fully equipped to deal with the complexities of water damage and its effect on your home.
+Compleat Restorations team of professionals has the capability to deal with the complexities of this damage and its effect on your home.
 The first step in the restoration process is finding a company that you can trust to return your property to pre-loss condition.